Vuk Lesi, PhD

 Our eBuggy is an in-lab vehicle sized about 1/8 of an actual car which features a plethora of Electronic Control Units (ECUs) interconnected via standard CAN bus, communicating sensing and actuation information crucial to autonomous driving functionalities in a manner compatible with current automotive technologies.
 Sensors on the most recent version enable measurement of speed of each of the wheels and the drive motor (encoders), power consumption of the powertrain (Hall-effect sensor), surrounding obstacles and road conditions (camera, ultrasonic, and LIDAR).
 Besides the low-level CAN bus ECUs, the vehicle features an embedded graphics processing unit enabling autonomous functionalities such as lane keeping/switching (highway pilot) and obstacle detection/avoidance.
 Due to its realistic architecture, our eBuggy enables in-lab experimentation on a realistic attack surface, as well as efficient validation of research results and serves as a universal automotive systems security research platform. eBuggy was a major artifact in a technology transfer to Intel Labs.

-J6) V. Lesi, I. Jovanov, and M. Pajic, "Integrating Security in Resource-Constrained Cyber-Physical Systems", ACM Transactions on Cyber-Physical Systems (TCPS), 2020, accepted.
+J5) V. Lesi, I. Jovanov, and M. Pajic, "Integrating Security in Resource-Constrained Cyber-Physical Systems", ACM Transactions on Cyber-Physical Systems (TCPS), 2020.

-J5) Z. Jakovljevic, V. Lesi, and M. Pajic, "Attacks on Distributed Sequential Control in Manufacturing Automation”, under review.
+J4) Z. Jakovljevic, V. Lesi, and M. Pajic, "Attacks on Distributed Sequential Control in Manufacturing Automation”, IEEE Transactions on Industrial Informatics (TII), 2020.

 J3) V. Lesi, Z. Jakovljevic, and M. Pajic, "Distributing Numerical Control for Reconfigurable Manufacturing Systems”, under review.